Within Adobe Experience Manager as a Cloud Service, an Experience Fragment:

 You can now use your Experience Fragment when authoring your pages:

 - Open any page for editing.

-- Create an instance of the Experience Fragment component, by dragging the component from the Components browser to the page paragraph system:
+- Create an instance of the Experience Fragment component, within the page paragraph system:

 - Add the actual Experience Fragment to the component instance; either: